 A. If small businesses were involved in the development of the rules, please identify the business(es).

-Small business participation on the committee included plumbing, electrical and mechanical contractors, building inspectors, residential builders, energy rating companies, professional engineers, small home and residential builders.
-In addition to the following listed small business involved within the development rules:
+The agency received no code/rule change proposal form from any small business participation on the committee included plumbing, electrical, and mechanical contractors, building inspectors, residential builders, energy rating companies, professional engineers, small home, and residential builders.